kbergsund/where-to/README.md

 - Users can click the 'Add to Bucket List' button.
 A feedback message displays accordingly- that the park was added or that it had already been so previously.

 ### View bucket list
 - To view their personalized buclet list, users can the 'My Bucket List' button in the top right corner.

 ### Responsive design
 - Desktop, tablet, & mobile viewing was considered in the design.

-### Error handling
-- 404 & 500-level error handling is in place.

 ## Future Directions
 - Expand past California and offer service to all states.
 Add functionality to filter by both state and activity.